jbrunec/news-app/README.md

 ## Data used

-Data for the app is pulled from 3 sources (in case the source is not selected from the UI):
+Data for the app is pulled from 4 sources (in case the source is not selected from the UI):

 - The Washington Post
 - Google News
 - Fox News
+- NY Times

 ## Running the Project